digrec/hodl/README.md

 commits are pushed to the main branch
 3. Once the release PR is merged, a new version will be published and tags will be created

-For manual version overrides or additional release configuration, see the `release-please-config.json` file at the repository root.

 ## How to run

 Open the project in Android Studio or Fleet and run `androidApp`, `iosApp` or `desktopApp` run configuration.